sessionm/ios-objectivec-sdk-example/README.md

 #How to use Animated Gift Box

-Add the follwing files found in the CLASSES folder to your project:
+Add the follwing files found in the SDKIntegrationSample folder to your project:
  	`SMNavGiftBox.h`
  	`SMNavGiftBox.m`
  	`SMNavGiftBox.xib`

 Create a `SMNavGiftBox`.